 Thurlow received a BA majoring in Fine Arts from the University of Toronto, finishing with Cultural and Environmental Studies at Trent University, with significant earlier studies at OCAD and George Brown College.
 She has given numerous artist talks and workshops at educational institutions and public galleries.
 Her work has been shown internationally and she has been the recipient of various Ontario Arts Council Awards.
 She is a member of The Iris Group and The Red Head Gallery, both artists’ collectives.
 Her work is held in private collections across Canada, and at The Robert McLaughlin Gallery in Oshawa ON.

-For more information check out: www.sallythurlow.com
+For more information please visit: www.sallythurlow.com